-Ending colonial violence to Indigenous People and Standing with Victims & Families
+Ending Colonial Violence to Indigenous Peoples & Standing with Victims & Families

 Being born Indigenous is a political act as settler descendant society is still intent on erasing our sovereignty and very existence.
 We are usually left out of important national conversations but yet we suffer some of the highest rates of violence, sexual assault, suicide, and depression in the country.
 Many of our youth suffer serious hardships that rob them of their childhood, which forces them to grow up before their time.
 By middle age, many of our relatives are still suffering from intergenerational trauma and abusing drugs and alcohol.

 It is no surprise to our Indigenous communities that many of our people fall through the cracks.
 With little to no protection and resources, our Indigenous relatives fall victim to sex trafficking, murder, rape, and other unspeakable crimes.
 As we continue to see our system fail our Indigenous people, we can no longer sit back and watch our relatives go end up missing and murdered.
 First Nations have taken upon themselves to protect themselves and raise awareness.
 First Nations are demanding justice where law enforcement and legislation have turned their heads away from this epidemic.